Rajasthan Travel Guide: Your Complete Trip Planning Resource

 Pushkar has a relaxed, mystical vibe.
 Highlights:

 - Brahma Temple: Pushkar’s most famous shrine is one of very few in India dedicated to Lord Brahma.
 The white marble temple with its red spire stands on the edge of Pushkar Lake and draws pilgrims.
-(Legend says Brahma chose this holy site; a huge lake and many ghats surround the temple.)

 - Pushkar Lake & Ghats: The sacred lake is ringed by 52 bathing ghats.
 Hindus and pilgrims take ritual dips here, especially during full moon celebrations.
 It’s a photographer’s delight at sunrise and sunset when devotional lights are floated on the water.